davidmz/just-router/README.md

 ### Greedy handlers

-Here it is worth noting that _route_ requires that at the time the last handler in the chain is called, all segments of the path must be processed.
+As was mentioned earlier, _route_ requires the complete path match.
+This means that at the time the last handler in the chain is called, all segments of the path must be processed.
 So the `route("foo", handler)` will match "/foo", but not "/foo/bar", although the last one also starts from "foo" segment.

 Sometimes we need a handler that just grabs all the remaining segments.
-We can declare that handler as _greedy_.
+We can declare such handler as _greedy_.

 ```typescript
 const router = createRouter(